-Designed by an animator, for animators, Miguel Winfield’s plug-in MG Tools has a number of features that aims to make the life of an animator that much easier.
-By downloading this plug-in, you'll benefit from a floating channelBox, specialised for animation, a selection of constraint tools to speed up the process, a MG to MA converter, motion path animation calculator and much more.
+Designed by an animator, for animators, Miguel Winfield’s plugin MG Tools has a number of features that aims to make the life of an animator that much easier.
+By downloading this plugin, you'll benefit from a floating channelBox, specialised for animation, a selection of constraint tools to speed up the process, a MG to MA converter, motion path animation calculator and much more.

 - Price: Free

 This free script by animator and rigger Brian Horgan provides a different but helpful approach to onion skinning in 3D.
 Maya's in-built ghosting tool shows semi-transparent animated objects in a scene to give an overview of the animation created.

 - Price: Free

 Installation creates an additional pull-down menu, which provides easy access to a variety of every day tools and utilities.
-And so not to confuse you, tools have been organised to mimic the layout of the standard Maya menu sets, with each sub-menu containing a number of relating tools, which can be torn off and floated just like standard Maya menus.
+And so not to confuse you, tools have been organised to mimic the layout of the standard Maya menu sets, with each sub-menu containing a number of related tools, which can be torn off and floated just like standard Maya menus.

-- Price: Free (express edition)
+- Price: Free (non-commercial licence)

 If you want to create your own battle or crowd scene but have no idea where to begin, crowd simulation software Miarmy may be just the solution.
 This complex Maya plugin offers a range of features, including the ability to enable agents to be affected by forces or Maya Fluids systems, for a believable performance.

 - Price: Free

 TweenMachine significantly reduces the amount of steps it takes to create poses for your character with stepped keys.
-Barrett doesn’t claim tweenMachine creates perfect breakdown poses, but says it "helps you get closer to your goal a lot faster than other methods".
+Barrett doesn’t claim TweenMachine creates perfect breakdown poses, but says it "helps you get closer to your goal a lot faster than other methods".

 Since working on various feature animated films such as Happy Feet and The Legend of the Guardians, technical director Oyvind Nostdal developed Advanced Skeleton to make character creation a much more efficient process.

 11. Blue Pencil 2

-- Price: $49
+- Price: $65

-Like most painting tools, Blue Pencil benefits from drawing tools that include the pencil, brush, eraser and eye dropper.
+Like most painting tools, Blue Pencil 2 benefits from drawing tools that include the pencil, brush, eraser and eye dropper.
 It also has built-in pressure-sensitive controls of line thickness and opacity.
 But don't expect the quality of other 2D imaging software such as Photoshop, Blue Pencil is simply a multi-purpose tool designed for roughing out ideas.